HITECHCRIME/HC_SG51_Colorized_World/README.md

 that's when the colours come out, retina's warped

 trust your (+) _own drive

 purpose tracking active
 swear on both our lives
 through the specters
+i emerge

-i emerge eye to eye
+eye to eye

 laser line of sight, line of
+understanding throttle fully bent

+x
-understanding throttle fully bent with one step and breath
+with one step and breath
 (on a brink of death)